fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And We gave him the glad tidings of Isaac, a Prophet, and one of the righteous.
     Quran, sura 37 (As-Saaffat), ayah 112

-Isaac and Rebecca are parents of Jacob and Esau.
 </details>
 <details>
 	<summary>Ismail (Ishmael): Beginning of Arab people</summary>